 While Vaughn does not make any pre-admission inquiries about disabilities, applicants who require accommodations due to a disability are encouraged to confer with the admissions office after they receive notification of acceptance.

-The Title 504 and Americans with Disabilities Act compliance officers at the College are the vice president of student affairs and the assistant vice president of human resources and college services.
+The Title 504 and Americans with Disabilities Act compliance officers at the College are the associate vice president of student affairs and the director of the teaching and learning center.